Rainmaker2627/cp-solutions/README.md

 a thing i do sometimes idk

-some stuff is here maybe
+some stuff is here maybe,
 useful checklist at this website: https://oichecklist.pythonanywhere.com/

 anyways